pfistfl/pfistfl/README.md

 #### Interests

 I am interested in developing software that brings a tangible benefit to users and society.<br>
-I'd like to work in and learn more about the following areas:
+I want to work in and learn more about the following areas:
 - Deep Learning on tabular data
 - Algorithmic fairness
-- MLOps
+- Deploying ML in the real world / MLOps
-- Hyperparameter Optimization
 - Everything AutoML

 #### Freelancing